AngusTse/bookmarklets/README.md

 ## Wine Search bookmarklet [wine-search.js](wine-search.js)
-Purpose: Search wine name from Vivino, Wine Seacher and Cellar Tracker
+Purpose: Search wine name from Vivino, Wine Seacher and Cellar Tracker.

-How-to-use:  Highlight the wine name from the page then click the bookmarklet from your bookmark bar Known issue: Browser may block multiple pop-up.
-Please check block message from the address bar (Chrome)
+How-to-use:  Highlight the wine name from the page then click the bookmarklet from your bookmark bar.

+Known issue: Browser may block multiple pop-up.
+Please check block message from the address bar (Chrome).